mayankumar04/USAPhO-Notes/README.md

 I will continue to add more near the end because Quantum Mechanics and optics is definitely lacking.
 This is because I never got around to adding it to the document.

-The PDF is in the "out" folder.
+The PDF is in the "out" folder under the name "USAPhO Notes.pdf".